Natural width of the superconducting transition in epitaxial TiN films: Microscopic description

-The more or less decent agreement between the experimental data and the $T$-fluctuations model is observed for samples with a thickness of 9\,nm and 20\,nm (B1 and B6, respectively, and C1).
-In these samples, the relative contribution of the $T$-fluctuations to the RT width is approximately $\delta T_\mathrm{e} \approx 0.5\delta T_i$.
-This result indicates that $T$-fluctuations taken into account with the EMT approximation describe the resistive transition much closer to the experiment, as compared to the conventional theory fo SC fluctuations.
-Meanwhile, for the $5$-nm-thick (A3) device, $\delta T_\mathrm{e} \ll \delta T_\mathrm{i}$ are obviously insufficient to describe the RT width.
-This motivates us to look for an additional microscopic mechanism of the RT broadening in epitaxial TiN films.
-Below, we argue that the randomly distributed surface magnetic disorder may play a significant role in this process.
+A more or less satisfactory agreement between the experimental data and the T-fluctuation model is observed for samples with a thickness of 9\,nm and 20\,nm (B1 and B6, respectively, and C1).
+In these samples, the relative contribution of the temperature fluctuations to the RT width is approximately $\delta T_\mathrm{e} \approx 0.5\delta T_i$.
+This result indicates that the temperature fluctuations taken into account with the EMT approximation better describe the resistive transition compared to the traditional theory of SC fluctuations.
+However, for the device with a thickness of 5\,nm (A3), $\delta T_\mathrm{e} \ll \delta T_\mathrm{i}$, and it is obviously insufficient to to explain the observed RT width.
+This suggests that there may be another microscopic mechanism contributing to the broadening of the RT in TiN epitaxial films.
+We propose that randomly distributed surface magnetic disorder may play a significant role in this process.
 In the next section, we will provide evidence to support this hypothesis.

-\subsection{Static inhomogeneity: \vadim{surface} magnetic disorder}
+\subsection{Static inhomogeneity: surface magnetic disorder}

-In this section, we propose microscopic mechanism of the spatial inhomogeneity of $T_\mathrm{c}$ due to surface magnetic disorder (MD).
-As possible sources of the local magnetic pair-breaking, one can consider the oxidized surface/ or interface areas, where the variation of the oxygen content causes to some number of uncompensated electron orbitals.
-While diamagnetic in bulk thin films reveal a room-temperature ferromagnetism~\cite{Hong2006}, and the role of surface magnetic disorder will substantially increase when approaching thin-film limit~\cite{Mumford2021}.
-The signatures of the surface MD has been observed experimentally in nominally nonmagnetic superconductors~\cite{Proslier2008, Sendelbach2008, deGraaf2020, Fang2020, tamir2021direct, Kuzmiak2022}, and its presence is ascribed to dangling bonds in surface native oxide~\cite{deGraaf2020,tamir2021direct}.
+In this section, we discuss the microscopic mechanism of spatial inhomogeneity of $T_\mathrm{c}$, caused by surface magnetic disorder (MD).
+As possible sources of local magnetic pair breaking, one can consider oxidized surface or interface areas where the variation in oxygen content leads to a number of unpaired electron orbitals.
+Signatures of surface MD have been experimentally observed in nominally nonmagnetic superconductors~\cite{Proslier2008, Sendelbach2008, deGraaf2020, Fang2020, tamir2021direct, Kuzmiak2022}, and its presence is attributed to dangling bonds on the surface native oxide~\cite{deGraaf2020,tamir2021direct}.